 Law Firm Defense

-Defense of law firm and attorney against malpractice claims stemming from the representation of employee benefit funds.
+Counsel for law firm and attorney in malpractice claims stemming from the representation of employee benefit funds.

 Mentoring college-bound youths from underserved communities, and serving as a Constitutional Law Debate Coach.